ecadlabs/signatory/integration_test/README.md

-where `ENV_NODE_ADDR` is the name of a testnet node example: https://ghostnet.ecadinfra.com and `ENV_SECRET_KEY` is an unencrypted private key of an implicit, funded account on the testnet the private key of alice can be used: edsk3QoqBuvdamxouPhin7swCvkQNgq4jP5KZPbwWNnwdZpSpJiEbq or, if you need the same account that is used by the tests run in github workflows, request it's value from your github admin.
+where `ENV_NODE_ADDR` is the name of a testnet node example: https://ghostnet.ecadinfra.com and `ENV_SECRET_KEY` is an unencrypted private key of an implicit, funded account on the testnet the private key of alice can be used: edsk3QoqBuvdamxouPhin7swCvkQNgq4jP5KZPbwWNnwdZpSpJiEbq

 ## Environment variables